ToolJet/ToolJet/docs/docs/contributing-guide/setup/docker.md

 ## Making changes to the codebase

-If you make any changes to the codebase/pull the latest changes from upstream, the tooljet server container would hot reload the application without you doing anything.
+If you make any changes to the codebase/pull the latest changes from upstream, the tooljet server container will hot reload the application without you doing anything.

 Caveat: